 Let’s begin with perhaps the most low maintenance tequila cocktail, Ranch Water.
 This no frills cocktail simply combines the agave spirit with lime juice and soda water over ice.
-This uncomplicated and straight forward formula makes it perfect for pouring to personal taste.
+This uncomplicated formula makes it perfect for pouring to personal taste.
 It is known for its thirst quenching qualities that are ideal for combating bone-dry Texas heat and has since become synonymous with the Lone Star State.

 The Paloma is a tall glass of perfectly balanced citrus, sour, and sweet flavors.
 It combines grapefruit juice, lime juice, tequila, topped with soda water over ice.
 It’s a low-proof cocktail that’s great for staying refreshed in the heat of a summer afternoon.

 This widely popular variation on the classic adds the perfect kick for those looking to add a little spiciness in their Margarita.
 It has all the same great sweet-sour flavors of the original with the added heat of jalapeño, creating the ultimate trifecta of flavors in one glass.